SJTU-DMTai/awesome-ml-data-quality-papers/README.md

 Fortunately, with the emergence and development of "**Data-Centric AI**", there has been increasing research focus on optimizing the quality of training data rather than solely concentrating on model structures and training strategies.
 This is the motivation behind maintaining this repository.

 Before we proceed, let's define **data quality for ML**.
 In contrast to traditional data cleaning, training data quality for ML refers to the impact of individual or groups of data samples on the behavior of ML models for a given task.
-It's important to note that the behavior of the model we are concerned with goes beyond performance metrics like accuracy, recall, AUC, MSE, etc. We also consider more generalizable metrics such as model fairness, robustness and so on.
+It's important to note that the behavior of the model we are concerned with goes beyond performance metrics like accuracy, recall, AUC, MSE, etc. We also consider more generalizable metrics such as model fairness, robustness, and so on.

 Considering the following pipeline, DQMS acts as a **middleware** between data, ML model, and user, necessitating interactions with each of them.